 The hydroformed aluminum headtube.

-After paint is applied it's hard to identify the joins are even welded.
+After paint is applied, it's hard to identify the joints are even welded.

 The formed downtube has an attractive grey Trek logo.